andrewrocke/Industrial-Controls-Systems-ICS-Intrusion-Detection-IDS-ML-MSc-code/README.md

 The work evaluates [Snort3] (https://github.com/snort3/snort3) both from a signature-based and machine learning perspective

-It bases the machine learning evaluation on the well described [snortmldocker] (https://github.com/ettorecalvi/snortml2docker)
+It bases the machine learning evaluation on the well described [snortmldocker (https://github.com/ettorecalvi/snortml2docker) ](url)

-Link to the helpful section: [Link Text](#thisll-be-a-helpful-section-about-the-greek-letter-Θ).